AngleSharp/AngleSharp/doc/Examples.md

 This is a (growing) list of examples for every-day usage of AngleSharp.

-## Parsing a well-defined document
+## Parsing a Well-Defined Document

 Of course AngleSharp can handle well-defined documents very well.
 But what about a document that seems ill-defined, however, is in fact well-defined.
 The following document works, has no errors at all and is also used in production by Google.
 The serialized output of the document generation can be compared with the serialization done by browsers such as IE, Chrome or Firefox.